jackthecodemonkey/ai-driven-finding-yodas/README.md

 ## Current Progress 23/01/202

+* Grid size and each cell size can be updated by passing props
-* Darth vader finds all R2D2 by dumb DFS algorithm.
+* Darth vader finds all R2D2 on the map by dumb DFS algorithm.
 * Code refactoring

 ![Screenshot](/public/screenshot/23_01_2020.gif)